 When And How Is Triple Test Performed?

-The triple screen test is performed between 15th and 20th week.
+The triple screen test is performed between 15th and 20th week, although results obtained in the 16th-18th week are said to be most accurate.
 The simple test involves drawing blood samples from you and testing them in a laboratory.
-The results are usually out within a few days.
+The results are usually out within a few days (3).

 What Are Analyzed In The Triple Screen Test In Pregnancy?